 The Roman Baths

 Bath has captured my heart over the years.
-Whether it’s the golden glow of the Georgian buildings at sunset or the simple pleasure of sipping coffee in a historic bookshop, this city offers experiences you won’t find in a typical guidebook.
+Whether it’s the golden glow of the Georgian buildings at sunset or the simple pleasure of hearing a talk from an amazing author in a historic bookshop, this city offers experiences you won’t find in a typical guidebook.
 As someone who has explored Bath inside and out, I’m sharing my local’s guide to Bath to help you discover the very best of this remarkable place.

 Interior of Bath abbey inclding arched ceilings and stained glass windows